-- Ethical Inquiry, Social Responsibility and Citizenship: Currently, the School of Education and Human Development has one courses that fulfills this Core requirement, ADS 300: Ethics and Youth with Exceptionalities, and another that is currently in the curricular review process, EDU 3XX: Ethical Inquiry, Social Responsibility and Citizenship.
+- Ethical Inquiry, Social Responsibility and Citizenship: Currently, the School of Education and Human Development has one course that fulfills this Core requirement, ADS 300: Ethics and Youth with Exceptionalities, and another that is currently in the curricular review process, EDU 3XX: Ethical Inquiry, Social Responsibility and Citizenship.

-- Thematic Cluster: A thematic cluster in education is currently being developed.
+- A Nine-Credit Thematic Cluster: A thematic cluster in education is currently being developed.
 For those students interested in teaching it will include three education courses on human growth and development, cultural and linguistic diversity, and working with learners who are exceptional.
 These courses will provide students with educational theory in conjunction with hands-on experiences in schools, classrooms and community settings.
 These courses will be prerequisite to the professional level or preparation.

 Professional Teacher Preparation

 Professional preparation is integrated with the Core Curriculum and the major.
 As noted, students may take education courses to fulfill Core Curriculum requirements, including the Entry Year Experience; the Ethical Inquiry, Social Responsibility and Citizenship course, and an education Thematic Cluster.

 Students studying to become teachers at USM are provided with field experiences beginning in their first year of study at USM.
 Nearly every education course includes a field experience where students have the opportunity to observe and apply what they are learning in real educational settings.